 Babe Ruth.
 The biggest name in America’s national game.
 Larger-than-life personality.
 Could pitch nearly as well as he could hit.
 A bigger sports figure even than Mohammed Ali or Joe DiMaggio.
 Candy bar named after him.

 Albert Einstein.
 Physicist and discoverer of theory of relativity, supposed to be comprehensible by fewer than a dozen people.
-Not a mad scientist, but looked the part.
+Looked the part of a mad scientist, though he wasn’t one.
 A name synonymous with genius.

 Mark Twain.
 Our greatest writer, creator of Tom Sawyer.
 Has the strongest claim of any author to having written the great American novel (Huckleberry Finn).
 Steamboat operator, humorist, lecturer, literary critic.
 Immensely popular during his lifetime.
 Mark Twain imitators.